Lashkar-e-Taiba

-Lashkar-e-Taiba (LeT) (Note: /hns/; literally 'Army of the Good', translated as Army of the Righteous or Army of the Pure, and alternatively spelled as Lashkar-e-Tayyiba, Lashkar-e-Toiba, Lashkar-i-Taiba, Lashkar-i-Tayyeba.) is a Islamist-Jihadist Pakistani militant organization driven by a Salafi jihadist ideology.
+Lashkar-e-Taiba (LeT) (Note: /hns/; literally 'Army of the Good', translated as Army of the Righteous or Army of the Pure, and alternatively spelled as Lashkar-e-Tayyiba, Lashkar-e-Toiba, Lashkar-i-Taiba, Lashkar-i-Tayyeba.) is a Pakistani Islamist Jihadist militant organisation driven by a Salafi jihadist ideology.
 The organisation's primary stated objective is to merge the whole of Kashmir with Pakistan.
+It also seeks the destruction of India, Hinduism, and Judaism through jihad.
 It was founded in 1985–1986 by Hafiz Saeed, Zafar Iqbal Shehbaz, Abdullah Azzam and several other Islamist mujahideen with funding from Osama bin Laden during the Soviet–Afghan War.
 It has been designated as a terrorist group by the United Nations and numerous other countries and been responsible for terrorist attacks on civilians in India, such as the 2000 Red Fort attack, 2005 Delhi bombings, 2006 Mumbai train bombings, 2008 Mumbai attacks and the 2025 Pahalgam attack.

-It has been supported by Pakistan’s intelligence agency, the Inter-Services Intelligence (ISI), and is often viewed as a proxy militant organization used by Pakistan against India in the insurgency in Indian-administered Jammu and Kashmir.
+It has been supported by Pakistan’s intelligence agency, the Inter-Services Intelligence (ISI), and is often viewed as a proxy militant organisation used by Pakistan against India in the insurgency in Indian-administered Jammu and Kashmir.

 Its affiliated front organisations include the Milli Muslim League, a political party, and Jamat-ud-Dawa (JuD), the group's "charity wing".
 The group differs from most other militant groups in Pakistan in following the Islamic interpretation of Ahl-i Hadith (which is similar to Wahhabism and Salafism), and in foreswearing attacks on the government of Pakistan and sectarian attacks on Pakistanis "who have professed faith" in Islam.